csukuangfj/typst/docs/tutorial/1-writing.md

 ```

 That was easy!
 To add a new paragraph, just add a blank line in between two
 lines of text.
-If that paragraph needs a subheading, produce it by typing `==`
+If that paragraph needs a subheading, precede it by typing `==`
 instead of `=`.
 The number of `=` characters determines the nesting level of the
 heading.